Technology

 Nodes

-Our focus on accelerating the circular economy through technological solutions is grounded in our five key areas of concentration (Nodes).
+Our technological solutions are grounded in our five key areas of concentration (Nodes).
 This Node framework allows the Institute to address the cross-cutting challenges that occur at each stage of the material lifecycle.

 Systems Analysis & Integration